JuliaLang/julia/doc/stdlib/file.rst

    Move the file, link, or directory from ``src`` to ``dst``\ . ``remove_destination=true`` will first remove an existing ``dst``\ .

-.. function:: rm(path::AbstractString; recursive=false)
+.. function:: rm(path::AbstractString; force=false, recursive=false)

    ..
 Docstring generated from Julia source

    Delete the file, link, or empty directory at the given path.
+If ``force=true`` is passed, a non-existing path is not treated as error.
 If ``recursive=true`` is passed and the path is a directory, then all contents are removed recursively.

 .. function:: touch(path::AbstractString)